stellar/stellar-core/src/lib/readme.md

 Wrappers, convenience types and local customizations should be kept outside this directory, in their own modules whenever possible.

-All code here should be licensed appropriately: no more restrictive than ISC.
+All code here should be licensed appropriately: no more restrictive than ASL2.
 The following are acceptable:

   - MIT license
   - BSD license
   - ISC license
-  - Apache license
+  - Apache license 2.0
   - Boost software license
   - IBM public license
   - zlib license